-Includes practices in clinical situations of health information methods and techniques.
-Prerequisite: third-term standing in the Health Information Technician program with a grade of "C" or better in all required courses in the first two terms of the program.
-F, Sp
+Practice health information methods and techniques in clinical situations.
+Includes effective communication and work-practice skills.
+Prerequisite: Terms One and Two of the Health Information Technology program with a grade of C or better in all required courses; or consent of instructor.
+Sp